 BCHM 5801Advanced Signal Transduction and Cell Cycle Regulation3

-BCHM 5850Chemistry and Biology of Nucleic Acids3
+BCHM 5850Therapeutic and Diagnostic Nucleic Acids3

 MCDB 5471Mechanisms of Gene Regulation in Eukaryotes3